-(f) Foreign currency translation
+(g) Foreign currency translation

 Foreign currency transactions during the year are translated into Hong Kong dollars at the spot exchange rates at the transaction dates.
-Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars at the closing exchange rates at the end of the reporting period.
-All foreign currency translation differences are recognised in surplus or deficit.
+Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars at the closing exchange rates at the reporting date.
+All foreign currency translation differences are recognised as net realised and revaluation gains or losses in surplus or deficit.

-(g) Cash and cash equivalents
+(h) Cash and cash equivalents

-For the purpose of the statement of cash flows, cash and cash equivalents include cash at bank and deposits with banks and other financial institutions with original maturity within three months.
+For the purpose of the statement of cash flows, cash and cash equivalents include cash at bank and deposits with banks and other financial institutions having a maturity of three months or less when placed.